Fly-Mix/flr-cli/README.md

        flr generate
        ```

-       > The `flr generate`  command once specifies assets in `pubspec.yaml` and generates  `R.dart` file for your flutter project.
+       > The `flr generate` command does once a assets scan for your project, then specifies scanned assets in `pubspec.yaml`, and generates `R.dart` file.

      - Monitor Way：